 telegraf.design

-study L.E.K.
+A recent study L.E.K.
 Consulting has had everyone in packaging rejoice.
 Apparently, over a half (56%) of FMCG brand owners ramped up investments into product packaging over the past two years, and 65% are planning to do so over the next two years.
 The dynamic is driven by a number of trends listed in the study: fiercer shelf competition, especially online, ongoing SKU expansion in the brands' product range, and sustainable development.

 SAPICO, a Moldovan company making children's snacks (corn curls, cotton candy) under the Piffi&Puffy brand, decided to invest in overhauling its packaging design last year.
 Dozen stepped in to handle the redesign.